signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 a `string`, etc., but these 3 methods are the core of the Exchange specification.

 This enables a lot of optimizations and versatility since any kind of parameters can be used.
-For instance the CK.Poco.Exc.Json above is basically synchronous, no Read/WriteAsync are supported (because this is not easy to support), but it CAN always be done.
+For instance the CK.Poco.Exc.Json above is basically synchronous, no Read/WriteAsync are supported (just because this is not easy to support), but it CAN always be done.

 The second step is to implement one or more one `IPocoImporter` and `IPocoExporter` that are basically adapters from `Stream` to whatever is needed to serialize/deserialize the IPoco types.
-Their `ProtocolName` embeds/defines/summarizes/describes the "options" used to serialize/deserialize: a package can expose multiple `IPocoImporter` and `IPocoExporter` that define for each protocol name the options that will be used.
+Their `ProtocolName` embeds/defines/summarizes/describes the "options" used to serialize/deserialize: a package can expose multiple `IPocoImporter` and `IPocoExporter` that embed for each protocol name the options that will be used.